 The likely survival of a high-ambition EED means that we can take the Commission's EPBD Proposal seriously.

 For twenty years already, the EPBD has imposed an obligation to energy efficiency renovate all buildings undergoing 'major renovation' (renovation costing 25% of the value of the building or covering 25% of the outer shell).
 But the depth of the renovation was left largely open, and crucially, the requirement was contingent on the owner's sovereign decision to undertake a major renovation.

-"The revolution of

-the Commission's EPBD Proposal is that it imposes absolute renovation deadlines, regardless of the building by sale or rental (for commercial property and single-family housing) and absolute obligations requiring no trigger; the job just had to be done by a certain date (for multi-apartment buildings).
+"The revolution of the Commission's EPBD Proposal is that it imposes absolute renovation deadlines, regardless of the building renovation cycle."

+The latest draft amendments from the Council No longer.
+The draft that European Valuer revealed in December took the form of a combination of renovation obligations triggered by sale or rental (for commercial property and single-family housing) and absolute obligations requiring no trigger; the job just had to be done by a certain date (for multiapartment buildings).
 At the last minute, possibly for legal reasons, the Commission dropped the sale or rental triggers and single house / apartment block distinction and kept it simple: an across-the-board renovation obligation for the 15% worst-performing building stock, all building types included.